Practice

 Establishing and defining the law in a changing landscape

 Munger, Tolles & Olson has a unique, nationally renowned copyright and trademark practice.
 We advise entertainment, media, fashion companies and others on their most important matters.
 We defend the rights of intellectual property owners in high-stakes litigation.
 We help our clients establish vital precedents and defend the IP behind global entertainment franchises.
-And we are involved in the most cutting-edge matters at the intersection of intellectual property rights and technological change.
+Recognized by Chambers USA as a leading trademark and copyright firm, we are involved in the most cutting-edge matters at the intersection of intellectual property rights and technological change.

 Services